 Kelly was buried at Pentridge Prison, alongside other executed prisoners.
 Fifty years later, that jail was closed and the remains exhumed.
 Curious onlookers swiped a few souvenirs, including what may have been Kelly's skull.

 A couple of years ago, the remaining bones were dug up again, as development spread into the old prison yard.
 That's how Cordner ended up with the pile.

 "There was one pit which contained about 15 sets of remains, and there were about 10 names in that pit," Cordner explains.
 "One of them was Kelly."

 He sent the bones to a lab in Argentina to extract DNA, but they needed another source of Kelly's DNA to compare the samples to.
-Kelly's homemade armor, on display in Melbourne, didn't provide a useable blood sample, but a family descendent did.
+Kelly's homemade armor, on display in Melbourne, didn't provide a usable blood sample, but a family descendant did.
 Just last month, Cordner was finally able to conclude that one of the skeletons is a DNA match.

 Kelly's skull remains at large, however, and speculation on its whereabouts abounds.
 It's been 130 years since Kelly died.
 It seems that, for him, resting in peace will take a little bit longer.